Mansour Ojjeh: McLaren

-In 1981, Ojjeh met British businessman Ron Dennis, who was the CEO of McLaren Group which owned a racing team McLaren.
+In 1981, Ojjeh met British businessman Ron Dennis, who was the CEO of McLaren Group which owned the McLaren racing team.
 Dennis persuaded Ojjeh to become his partner to manage McLaren racing team.
-Ojjeh agreed with Dennis terms and become the majority stakeholder for McLaren Group, owning 60 percent of the stake in the company.
+Ojjeh agreed terms with Dennis and became the majority stakeholder for McLaren Group, owning a 60 percent stake in the company.
 During the 1980s, Ojjeh invested in Porsche-built turbocharged engines which carried the name of his company, Techniques d'Avant Garde (TAG).
-During Ojjeh early career in McLaren, him and Ron Dennis has brought back the then-retired Formula One champion Niki Lauda to the grid as McLaren driver in 1982.
+During Ojjeh's early career in McLaren, he and Ron Dennis brought back the then-retired Formula One champion Niki Lauda to the grid as a McLaren driver in 1982.
 It was unveiled at the Geneva Motor Show in early 1983 and raced for the first time at the 1983 Dutch Grand Prix in August 1983.
-In 1984, the McLaren-Tag Porsche dominated F1, the team winning 12 of 16 races and Lauda beating team-mate Prost to the title by the smallest margin in history, half a point.
-McLaren domination of the sport began in that era.
-In 1984 season, Lauda won his third championship with his team-mate Alain Prost scoring half points behind him and team won the constructor championship two years streak.
-Prost would later claim his championship title the next year 1985 season and 1986 season as well despite the team only finished 2nd in constructor championship.
-The TAG powertrain usage came to an end in 1987 season due to the powertrain losing its competitive values and McLaren sign a deal with Honda as its new powertrain.
+In 1984, the McLaren-Tag Porsche dominated F1, the team winning 12 of 16 races and Lauda beating team-mate Prost to the title by the smallest margin in the sport’s history, half a point.
+McLaren dominated the sport in that era.
+In 1984 season, Lauda won his third championship with his team-mate Alain Prost scoring half points behind him and team won the constructors' championship two years streak.
+Prost would later claim his first championship title the next year 1985 season and won his second during the 1986 season despite the team only finishing 2nd in constructors' championship.
+The TAG engine usage came to an end in 1987 due to the powertrain losing its competitive values and McLaren signing a deal with Honda as its new engine suppliers.

-Ojjeh's involvement at McLaren continued past the end of TAG-badged powertrains.
-The team would later sign 3 years contract with Brazilian driver Ayrton Senna, on recommendation from Honda.
-McLaren would continue its domination with Honda engine in 1988 onwards.
-The team would secure the constructor championship 4 times, with Senna winning the driver championship three times and Prost once during the Honda era.
-The McLaren-Honda engine deal came to an end in 1993 as Japan faced a domestic economic crisis.
+Ojjeh's involvement at McLaren continued past the end of the use of TAG-badged powertrains.
+The team would later sign Brazilian driver Ayrton Senna for three years, on recommendation from Honda.
+McLaren would continue its domination with Honda engines from 1988 onwards.
+The team would secure the constructors' championship 4 times, with Senna winning the drivers' championship three times and Prost once during the Honda era.
+The McLaren-Honda engine deal came to an end in 1993 as Japan faced a domestic economic crisis and as the ban on turbocharged engines in the sport removed their competitive edge.
 McLaren would move on to sign with Ford, Peugeot, and finally Mercedes.